SiliconLabs/wisun-br-linux/README.md

 The RCP needs to be flashed with a specific firmware to communicate with the daemon.
 This firmware is provided in binary format.
 To help users deploy and evaluate the solution, a [wisun-br-linux-docker][1] repository is provided.
 It contains a bundle of all the necessary software components (including a compiled RCP firmware) to run the Linux Wi-SUN border router.

 Alternatively, [Application Note 1332][2] explains how to build RCP firmware and flash it.

 The communication between the Linux host and the RCP is supported through a serial link (UART).
 On Silicon Labs mainboards, this serial link is provided over USB.
-The `/dev/ACMx` device should appear when you plug the mainboard.
+The `/dev/ACMx` device should appear when you connect the mainboard.

 [1]: https://github.com/SiliconLabs/wisun-br-linux-docker
 [2]: https://www.silabs.com/documents/public/application-notes/an1332-wi-sun-network-configuration.pdf

 ## Cloning wisun-br-linux

-If it is not yet done, start by cloning his repository:
+If it is not yet done, start by cloning this repository:

     git clone https://github.com/SiliconLabs/wisun-br-linux.git

 ## Compiling

 The build requires `mbedTLS` (> 2.18), `libnl-3-dev`, `libnl-route-3-dev`,
-`cmake`.
-It is also recommended to have `libsystemd` (note that it can be replaced by `elogind` if you don't want to pull `systemd`).
+`cmake`. `libsystemd` is also recommended (note that it can be replaced by `elogind` if you don't want to pull `systemd`).
 Optionally, you can also install `libpcap`.

-We also encourage the use of Ninja as `cmake` back-end.
+We also encourage the use of Ninja as the `cmake` back-end.

-On Debian and its derivatives, install the necessary dependencies (but mbedTLS)
+On Debian and its derivatives, install the necessary dependencies (except for mbedTLS) with:
-with:

     sudo apt-get install libnl-3-dev libnl-route-3-dev libpcap-dev libsystemd-dev cmake ninja-build

-Debian does not (yet) package `mbedTLS` > 2.18.
-So you have to build it from sources.
+Debian does not (yet) package `mbedTLS` > 2.18 so you must build it from sources.
 Note that support for `cmake` has been added to `mbedTLS` 2.27.
-So, if you want to use `mbedTLS` < 2.27, the process below does not work.
-In add, `wsbrd` is mainly tested with `mbedTLS` 3.0.
-So we suggest to use this version.
+So, if you want to use `mbedTLS` < 2.27, the following process does not work.
+In addition, since `wsbrd` is mainly tested with `mbedTLS` 3.0, we suggest using this version.

     git clone --branch=v3.0.0 https://github.com/ARMmbed/mbedtls
     cd mbedtls